 Reporting to Parents and Students

-All students receive Progress Reports halfway through the quadmester.
-Final Report Cards are distributed at the end of each quadmester.
+All students receive Midterm Reports halfway through the semester.
+Final Report Cards are distributed at the end of each semester.
 Parents are encouraged to contact teachers regarding a student's progress.

 Assessment and Evaluation School Policy